Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/setup.md

 the documentation on [Connecting from Outside an Amazon VPC](https://docs.aws.amazon.com/timestream/latest/developerguide/connect-from-outside-a-vpc.html)

 ### The ODBC Connection String When Using an SSH Tunnel
-To create an SSH tunnel, you need an Amazon EC2 instance running in the same Amazon VPC as your Amazon TimeStream cluster.
+To create an SSH tunnel, you need an Amazon EC2 instance running in the same Amazon VPC as your Amazon Timestream cluster.
 You can either use an existing EC2 instance in the same VPC as your cluster or create one.
 Connecting from outside the Amazon VPC using an SSH tunnel will have the following impact on the [ODBC connection string](connection-string.md):
 1. If your cluster has Transport Layer Security (TLS) enabled, you will need to add the `tlsAllowInvalidHostNames=true` option.
 2. For external SSH, since the SSH tunnel is running on your local computer, the host name must be set to `localhost`.
-3. For external SSH, if your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon TimeStream, ensure the connection string host setting for your SSH tunnel is properly set in the [ODBC connection string](connection-string.md).
+3. For external SSH, if your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon Timestream, ensure the connection string host setting for your SSH tunnel is properly set in the [ODBC connection string](connection-string.md).
 4. The `REPLICA_SET` option is not supported when using an SSH tunnel.

-### Using an External SSH Tunnel to Connect to Amazon TimeStream
+### Using an External SSH Tunnel to Connect to Amazon Timestream
 Start an SSH port-forwarding tunnel to the cluster with the following command:

 ~~~